Research areas

 Church, household, and nation-building

-Within the broad field of church and social change, the theme of church and nation is a crucial priority Urban Claesson is responsible for the network Historical Studies of National Christianities (see below), which forms a platform for future research applications.
-At the same time, there are exciting opportunities to connect to earlier ideas about the Christian household.
-Claesson currently researches notions of the household in early modern Christian textbooks.
+Within the broad field of church and social change, the theme of church and nation constitutes an important priority.
+Urban Claesson has been responsible for the network Historical Studies of National Christianities (see below), which has formed a platform for research applications and international publication.
+(See in particular the following special issue of the Journal of Church and State - that has been completed by doctoral students within our research discipline).
+In this field, there are also promising opportunities to connect to previous conceptions of the Christian household.
+Claesson conducts research on perceptions of the household in early modern Christian textbooks.

 Early modern mission: Metropolitan and Local